 - CRICOS Code: 095802B

 What will I study?

-Through this course, you will develop specialised knowledge and skills in educational theories, policies and approaches at the graduate level.
-You will connect with the latest developments and research in the field, and gain the expertise to move beyond the classroom to explore system-level issues and challenges.
+Taught by internationally-recognised researchers and education leaders, through the course you will connect with the latest developments and research in the field, and gain the expertise to move beyond the classroom to explore system-level issues and challenges.

-- Year 1: 4 x core subjects and 4 x electives
+- Year 1: 4 x compulsory subjects and 4 x specialisation subjects/electives.
+Students must complete the 4 compulsory subjects first in semester 1, before their specialisation subjects or electives

-Fast-tracked – 100 points of coursework with advanced standing, comprising:
+- 100 points of coursework with advanced standing

 Explore this course

 Explore the subjects you could choose as part of this degree.